DubPlus/DubPlus/README.md

 Dub+ - A Dubtrack.fm and QueUp.net script/extension for added features and customizations

 ## How to build the extension
-- First make sure you have installed Node version 20 or higher
+- First make sure you have installed [Node](https://nodejs.org/) version 20 or higher
+  - if you're using [`nvm`](https://github.com/nvm-sh/nvm), you can just run `nvm use` inside the root of the repo
-- The run `npm ci` to do a clean install of all dependencies
+- Run `npm install` to install dependencies
-- run `npm run ext` to build and pack up the extension that will work in both Chrome and Firefox
+- Run `npm run ext` to build and zip the extension.

+The extension will load into any browser that supports Chrome's extenions API and manifest v3 (Chrome, Firefox, Edge, Opera, Vivaldi, etc.).
+DubPlus only uploads the extention to the Chrome WebStore and FireFox Add-ons.
+See https://dub.plus for more details

 ### Contributing

 - Fork us
-- Run `npm install` to install packages
-  - Requires Node 20+
-- Create separate branch(es) to develop in.
+- Create separate branch(es) to develop in
-  - only use your fork's `main` to create pull requests from
+- Create a Pull Request targeting DubPlus's `develop` branch
+- We will verify and test the changes before we merge it into our main branch

+### Development

+Requires Node v20 or higher
+- install dependencies: `npm install`
+- Run `npm run dev` to start the development server

+The UI is written using [Svelte 5](https://svelte.dev/docs/svelte/overview)

 ### npm tasks

-**NOTE:**
-When building and/or minifying JS and Sass, the tasks inject the Rawgit url based on your Github User and branch name when not on the master branch or not using the '-release' tasks.
-If you're developing locally this is useful so you can point bookmarklets to your current feature dev branch.

 `npm run dev` - starts the Vite development server which loads the mock QueUp page and our extension, watches for file changes (css and js) and reloads